iande/decogator/README.md

 ##Known Issues

-1. Use of the "join point" object (I'm not even sure I'm using that term correctly) sucks hard.
-It would be more natural to allow around advice to receive parameters corresponding to the ones passed to the underlying method, and yield those parameters on into the chain.
-However, for Tap to behave properly, we also need to be able to yield to a block without parameters and have the current parameter configuration passed along.
-2. If a method is (re-)defined after it has been decorated, the advice will not be evaluated.
+1. If a method is (re-)defined after it has been decorated, the advice will not be evaluated.
 The same is true with delegation, though that's expected.
 I'm not sure if I consider this a bug yet, as it provides an easy way for authors who extend a decorated superclass to "clear" the advice.
 A call to `super`